Home Sitemap Directory Contact Help

 PART-TIME STUDENT

-A student registering for less than 24 credits in a given academic year.
+A student registering for fewer than 24 credits in a given academic year.
+These courses may be scheduled at any time of the day on the timetable

 PRE-REQUISITE